ros2-gbp/rosbag2-release/README.md

 ### Overriding QoS Profiles

-When starting a recording or playback, you can pass a YAML file that contains QoS profile settings for a specific topic.
+When starting a recording or playback workflow, you can pass a YAML file that contains QoS profile settings for a specific topic.
 The YAML schema for the profile overrides is a dictionary of topic names with key/value pairs for each QoS policy.
 Below is an example profile set to the default ROS2 QoS settings.